JeevanJames/Jeevan.DotNet.Templates/README.md

 dotnet new jeevan-sln --basens Jeevan.MyNamespace dotnet new jeevan-sln -n LibraryManager -o . -b Jeevan.LibraryManager
 ```

-`--basens`, `-b` (Required): The base namespace for all projects in this solution.
-Set as a variable in the `Directory.Build.props` file, so that projects can use it as the base to define their root namespace.

 ### Console application (`jeevan-console`)
 Creates a regular console project.